mjoe67886/FAST-Documentation/docs/super_solid_mode_button.md

 ![tag](img/SUPER-SOLID-MODE! - User Manual_Page_07_Image_0002.jpg)

-* It makes ***ALL*** objects show Diffuse image textures
+* It makes ***ALL*** objects show Color/Diffuse Image Textures in Solid mode

 ![tag](img/SUPER-SOLID-MODE! - User Manual_Page_07_Image_0003.jpg)
 *NOW SEE!
-With one click of the SUPER-SOLIDMODE Button the Default Cube is showing the Diffuse Map in the Solid mode viewport And the Diffuse map is selected in the Shader Editor.*
+With one click of the SUPER-SOLID-MODE!
+Button the Default Cube is showing the Diffuse Map in the Solid mode viewport And the Diffuse map is selected in the Shader Editor.*

 ![tag](img/SUPER-SOLID-MODE! - User Manual_Page_07_Image_0004.jpg)
 *SEE!
 The Default Cube is showing the Normal Map in the Solid mode viewport And the Normal map is selected in the Shader Editor, that's just how Blender works!*